Pepe Jeans

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Pepe Jeans “Very Poor”.
 These are a few factors influencing its score:

-• It uses few lower-impact materials.
+• It uses some lower-impact materials including recycled materials.

-• There’s no evidence it’s taking meaningful action to reduce its climate impacts.
+• There’s no evidence it’s taken any action to reduce greenhouse gas emissions in its supply chain.

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.